MobyGamer/total-dos-launcher/readme.rst

 directories (to get past the DOS 2G partition limit), forcing a specific location for the cache directory, using a high-res VESA text mode, etc. then edit the ``TDL.INI`` and ``HANDLERS.INI`` files.
-Both .INI files contain a description of what each option does.
+Both .INI files contain a description of what they do.

 ``TDL.EXE`` also has some command-line options to control how it operates: